dbousfie/3510/syllabus.md

 ### Option 2 - Media Assessment

-Due at the end of **Week 7.** This assignment will critically engage with a movie or documentary that deals with decolonial politics.
+Due at the end of **Week 7.** march 11th 2026 This assignment will critically engage with a movie or documentary that deals with decolonial politics.
 A list of acceptable material is available on the course webpage, and all media must have sufficient levels of academic-based argumentation from our